skylarmacdonald/skylarmacdonald.github.io/_posts/2024-11-10-cloudflare-rails-assets.md

 [^1]: This is definitely true with Postgres.
 I haven't tried it with SQLite or anything like that.
-[^2]: This doesn't currently work out of the box with Rails >= 7.2, because of a change in how you have to register ActiveRecord adapters; there are open PRs that fix this, so you could fiddle your Gemfile to point to those instead.
+[^2]: ~~This doesn't currently work out of the box with Rails >= 7.2, because of a change in how you have to register ActiveRecord adapters; there are open PRs that fix this, so you could fiddle your Gemfile to point to those instead.~~ EDIT: The PRs in question have been merged!
+This should now work out of the box.